Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning

-In recent years, the graph neural networks(GNNs) have achieved unprecedented success in various tasks, such as node classification, link prediction, and graph classification with its strong ability to extract graph data structure, node attributes, and relationships between nodes\cite{zhang2020deep,zhu2020huna,xu2019cross}.
-At the same time, the application of GNNs in recommender systems has also become a hot topic.
-Some studies construct the bipartite graphs from interactive information between users and items and utilize GNNs to dig out multi-hop relationships between users and users or items and items \cite{qu2019end,jin2020efficient}, breaking restrictions of the traditional collaborative filtering paradigms on capturing higher-order relationships.
-In addition, some methods add knowledge graph \cite{cao2019unifying,wang2019kgat}and social information\cite{zhou2021group} as supplementary information to the interaction graph, which further improves the performance of the recommender systems.
+In recent years, graph neural networks (GNNs) have achieved unprecedented success in various tasks, such as node classification, link prediction, and graph classification, due to their strong ability to extract graph data structures, node attributes, and relationships between nodes\cite{zhang2020deep,zhu2020huna,xu2019cross}.
+At the same time, the application of GNNs in recommender systems has become a hot topic.
+Some studies construct bipartite graphs from interactive information between users and items and utilize GNNs to identify multihop relationships between users and users or items and items \cite{qu2019end,jin2020efficient}, thereby overcoming the limitations of the traditional collaborative filtering paradigms in capturing higher-order relationships.
+In addition, various methods add knowledge graphs\cite{cao2019unifying,wang2019kgat} and social information\cite{zhou2021group} as supplementary information to the interaction graphs, which further improves the performance of the recommender systems.

 More information means more complex interactions.
-The interactions can be different patterns of social relationships between users\cite{feng2019hypergraph,yu2021socially}, or between users and items\cite{yu2021self}.
-Obviously, these complex and high-order interactions can provide richer information and help improve recommendation performance.
-Although stacking multi-layer GNNs can capture the high-order relationship of multiple hops between nodes, it cannot capture the high-order relationship with specific patterns.
+The interactions can be different social motifs between users\cite{feng2019hypergraph,yu2021socially} or purchase motifs between users and items\cite{yu2021self}.
+These complex and high-order interactions can provide richer information and help improve recommendation performance.
+Although stacked multilayer GNNs can capture the high-order relationships of multiple hops between nodes, they cannot capture the high-order relationships with specific motifs.
 The emergence of hypergraph neural networks (Hyper-GNNs) solved this problem.
-The hypergraph connects nodes with a specific relationship pattern through an edge.
-This natural structure makes it possible to mine specific interaction patterns between multiple nodes\cite{feng2019hypergraph,ji2020dual}.
+A hypergraph can connect nodes (more than two) with a specific relationship pattern by one edge.
+This natural structure enables the mining of specific motifs between nodes\cite{feng2019hypergraph,ji2020dual}.